 We ask all applicants to provide a reference from an individual who knows you from school, university, a mentoring or access programme, or from a job or volunteering role.
 We are not looking for a personal reference from a relative or friend but are looking for a reference that adds something extra to your application, so please consider who is best to ask for this.

 Your reference should contain a brief statement (max 1 page) explaining:

 – why they think the Leathersellers’ should consider supporting you with a student grant.

 You will need to upload this when you submit the online application form.

 We only accept applications made via our online form.
-However, we have provided a word version of the form (which will be available here when the programme opens) to allow you to prepare your answers in advance
+However, we have provided a word version of the form (which will be available here when the programme opens) to allow you to prepare your answers in advance.

 You don’t need to complete the application all at once – you can choose to register with us at the top of the form, save your progress and sign back in anytime.
 Please note you need to choose to save your form each time (there is no autosave)